danielkhoo/blog-old/src/markdown/technical-interview-javascript-algo-reference.md

 description: 'Quick reference for data structures and algorithms for technical assessments Leetcode/HackerRank/HackerEarth/etc. Javascript cause there are a million Java ones which my brain struggles to grok.'
 ---

 Quick reference for data structures and algorithms for technical assessments Leetcode/HackerRank/HackerEarth/etc. Javascript cause there are a million Java ones which my brain struggles to grok.
+Hope it helps others too.

 ## Built-in functions